DraxFM/DraxPloit-Grabber/README.md

 #### :x: This program was made for educational purposes only.
 I do not condone or promote any illegal behavior that can be reproduced with my program! :x:

+## Bye
+Update as of the 23rd of January 2024: Last update was approxiamtely half a year ago and this is due to the fact that the program is nothing like the competition.
+Yes, it still works but it is nothing compared to a grabber like empyrean.
+I have learned alot in the meantime and I do infact know how to script a Discord code injector and other new cool features but as this project never really got any attention I wouldn't know why I would put so much work into it.
+I will leave this here incase I will overhaul it, though for now I'm not planning on doing that.
+So for now, this is a goodbye!

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)
 - [:white_check_mark: - Requirements](#requirements)